Contrast-Security-OSS/docs/content/developer/sdk/java/ContrastJenkinsPlugin.md

 * Select a profile from the dropdown.
 * Add a count.
 The count is exclusive, so if you set a count for five, it fails on six or more vulnerabilities.
 This field is required.
 * Add a severity (Note, Low, Medium, High, or Critical).
 The plugin sets a filter in the API call for all vulnerabilities greater than or equal to this field.
-* Add a vulnerability type.
-The type is the name of a rule.
+* Add a vulnerability type (rule name).
 If you specify a single rule for which to filter, the plugin checks for the number of vulnerabilities with the rule type and compares it to the count.

 Severity and vulnerability types aren't required, but suggested, to narrow down your results.